artikcloud/tutorial-swift-sdksample/README.md

 ```

 ### 2. Get a message
-Click the Get Message button in the app

-Below is the response.
-It has a 'temp' value that was sent earlier.
-Note also it has a matching 'mid' (message id)
+Click the Get Message button in the app to get the latest message.
+The response below has the 'temp' value that was sent earlier, and the matching 'mid' (message id).

 ```
 Optional("dt856e54302a294fba80414b87eb7b79a3"),